Kaisle/node-dai/README.md

     privateKey: Your private key, used for signing transactions.
 All transactions are signed locally.
     cdpId: The numeric ID of one of your open CDPs (e.g. 614)
     networkId: The ID of the desired network.
 1 for Main Network, 42 for Kovan Test Network.
 Default: 42
     DAIToDraw: Amount of DAI to draw from your CDP.
-Only relevant for method: ETHToDAI
+Only relevant for methods: ETHToDAI, WETHToDAI, PETHToDAI
     web3: An optional web3 instance.
 Must be version 0.20.6 or lower of web3.
 Version 1.x.x of web3 is currently not supported.
     verbose: Whether to print to console or not.
 Default: true
     waitInterval: Amount of ms to wait inbetween transactions.
 Default:  10000